siposdani87/i18nature-cli/README.md

 ⚠️ **WARNING**: You can use `language` (en) and `locale` (en-GB) placeholder keys in directory, filename as well.

-Example project strucure in this repository:
+Example project structure in this repository:

 ```text
     exammple/